Your cookie preferences

 Mobile data usage: the basics

-Whether you’re looking to curb how much data you use or you're keen to find a package that will allow you unrestricted access to the fastest data networks, our guide has got you covered.
+Whether you’re looking to curb how much data you use or you're keen for a package that will allow you unrestricted access to the fastest data networks, our guide has got you covered.
 Keep reading and we’ll explain everything you need to know, from how data is measured to how you can avoid paying over the odds.

 Want to know how much data you need?
 Check out our data calculator tool

 When you're downloading a movie or streaming a playlist over 3G, 4G or 5G, you’re using up precious data.
-But you may not be certain as to how much data you’re actually using each time you open an email, use FaceTime, or scroll through Twitter.
+But you may not be certain as to how much data you’re actually using each time you open an email, use FaceTime or scroll through Twitter.
 And that means you might be paying for data you don’t need, just to be on the safe side.

 Research released by Citizens Advice in January 2019 found that a massive 71% of people on SIM only deals were overpaying for data they didn't use.
-It said that, on average, consumers were not using 2GB of their data allowance each month, totalling £800 million a year.
-What’s more, it reckons consumers could save £63 per year by switching contracts.
+It said that on average, consumers were not using 2GB of their data allowance each month, totalling £800 million a year.
+What’s more, it reckons consumers could save £63 per a year by switching contracts.

 Worryingly, it also discovered that those who took out contracts with networks in–store were left with 4.2GB of unused data each month, with those who did so online winding up with 2.6GB of wasted data.